 Constructed from a windproof, water-resistant laminate that completely eliminates convective heat loss from wind-chill.
-The breathable membrane barrier retains body and wicks internal moisture via its brushed fleece interior.
+The breathable membrane barrier retains body heat and wicks internal moisture via its brushed fleece interior.
 Superbly comfortable with just enough stretch and recovery to allow full range of movement without restriction.
 Flat seam construction is designed and fitted to layer easily.
 Extend your riding comfort with FREEZE-OUT technology.

 Advance barrier technology seals out cold air and wind